OsirisTerje/blog.hermit.no/TypeSafeBoundary.md

 The main purpose of the code outside the type safe boundary is to serve the code inside the boundary with fresh new objects, or opposite, deconstruct them into untyped information.

-That means we should see serialize and deserialize code in that area.
+That means we should see serialize and de-serialize code in that area.
 (And fully covered by tests).

 The purpose of the layer is to convert untyped information into typed objects, it serve as object factories.